Syntax

 Initialize New Database

-Set up fresh database from JSONL:Ensure clean state
+Set up fresh database from JSONL:Import Shared Data

 Load data shared by team member:Expected output